HenryFChapman/Fear-Cheer-Index/README.md

 3. Configure API credentials:
    - Create an `api_token.txt` file in the root directory
    - Add your API token (not tracked in git)
+   - Create a `hubspot_key.txt` file with your HubSpot API key

 4. Run the data update script:
    ```bash